-Drake next entered the port of Africa, where he found 3 ships, with not a man on board them; in which were, besides other merchandize, fiftyseven wedges of silver, weighing 20 pounds each.
-From thence he proceeded to Lima, the capital of Peru; where he seized 12 ships, in which were great quantities of silk, with a chest full of coined money; but had not a person on board them: So great was the security of the Spaniards on these coasts, where, by reason of their great distance from Europe, they feared no danger; nor indeed had ever any but Magellan before Drake, navigated those seas, except the Spaniards themselves, who built there the ships they had in those parts.
-Having set these ships a-drift, bc, with all the sail he could make, gave chace to the Cacofoga, a very rich ship, which he understood had lately sailed from thence for Panama, and by the way met with a brigantine, out of which he took eighty pounds 1.5 n'a few days after he came up with the Cacofoga. nd shooting her fore-mast by the board, presently nade himself master of her; wherein, besides learls and precious stones, he took eighty pounds weight of gold, 13 chests full of silver coined, and great quantity of other silver.
-Having removed Il this into his own ship, he let the Cacofogo go.
-Drake continued his course to the northward, ailed along the coast of Mevico, and landing at Agnatulco, sacked that town.
-Here he found a Court of Justice sitting in the town-hall, and a judge ust going to pronounce sentence against some poor Vegroes, who were accused of a plot to set the own on fire; but Drake thought fit to make a mall alteration in the sentence, and to order the udge, court, and criminals, to be conveyed prismers on board his ship; and the sentence was 10 sooner pronounced than executed. --
+Brake next entered the port of Africa, where he found 3 ships, with not a man on board them; in which were, besides other merchandize, fiftyseven wedges of silver, weighing 20 pounds each.
+From thence he proceeded to Lima, the capital of Peru; where he seized 12 ships, in which were great quantities of silk, with a chest full of coined money; but had not a person on board them: So great was the security of the Spaniards on these ' coasts, where, by reason of their great distance from Europe, they feared no danger; nor indeed had ever any but Magellan before Drake, navigated those seas, except the Spaniards themselves, who built there the skips they had in those parts.
+Having set these ships a-drift, he, with all the sail he could make, gave chace to the Cacofoga, a very rich ship, which he unders ood had lately sailed from thence for Panama, and by the way met with a brigantine, out of which he took eighty pounds weight of gold, a crucifix of the same metal, some emeralds of a finger's length, and some cordage.
+In a few days after he came up with the Cacofoga, and shooting her fore-mast by the board, presently made himself master of her; wherein, besides pearls and precious stones, he took eighty pounda weight of gold, 13 chests full of silver coined, and a great quantity of other silver.
+Having removed all this into his own ship, he let the Cacofogo go.

+Drake continued his course to the northward, sandladed along the coast of Mevico, and landing at Agnatulco, sacked that town.
+Here he found a Court of Justice sitting in the town-hall, and a judge just geing to pronounce sentence against some poor Negroes, who were accused of a plot to set the town on fire; but Drake thought fit to make a small alteration in the sentence, and to order the judge, court, and criminals, to be conveyed prisoners on board his ship; and the sentence was no sooner pronounced than executed.